Here’s Why Lori Loughlin Really Believes She Is Not Guilty In The College Admissions Scam

 If convicted of all of the charges against them, Lori Loughlin and her husband could face up to 40 years in jail.

-The fallen Where Calls the Heart star put on a brave front by smiling for fans and signing autographs ahead of a court appearance in Boston earlier this month, but the thought of jail time reportedly has Lori Loughlin in tears behind the scenes.
+The fallen When Calls the Heart star put on a brave front by smiling for fans and signing autographs ahead of a court appearance in Boston earlier this month, but the thought of jail time reportedly has Lori Loughlin in tears behind the scenes.
 Still, the insider says Loughlin took the risk of a trial because she and her husband truly feel they are not guilty of the serious charges against them in the federal case.
 Loughlin has reportedly put all of her trust in her legal team and believes there is a chance she will not go to jail at all.

 “When Lori heard the number of years she could spend in prison she broke down crying.
 The thought of being separated from her loved ones for years brought her to her knees.
 She has watched as the other families cut deals but her husband feels they are not guilty and should plead not guilty.”